BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 > I think different languages have different readability strengths and generally the higher level languages are easier for humans to read than the lower levels ones, but no matter how you slice it, readability is the responsibility of the writer.

-> JavaScript and Typescript aren't exactly the most extensible languages, you can't define your own operators, for example, but the syntax is malleable enough that you can more or less make your own standards.
+> JavaScript and Typescript aren't exactly the most extensible languages, for example you can't overload most operators, but the syntax is malleable enough that you can more or less make your own standards.
 JQuery comes to mind.

-> I have a mono repository of all my own utility libraries and  I've developed a number of interfaces focused on fluid readability.
+> I have a mono repository of all my own utility libraries and  I've developed a couple of interfaces focused on fluid readability.
 In my mind, ideally the more often one depends on a library the more readable it's syntax should be.
 My creations borrow a lot from testing libraries like mocha or jest.

 > In the examples on screen, you can see a couple of different ways of defining the same type of data.
 I like writing a schematic that reads as english or pseudo code.

 > In this case a "SerialInput" is a number or a string, or an array of numbers or strings.
-I'm also showcasing how many terms are chainable or callable.
+I'm also showcasing that some terms are chainable as well as callable.
+In the first example you can see how the `or` term is chained into a schematic shortcut, but in the second you can see how the `or` term is called with a schematic, instead.
+In the third example, you can see the same with the `of` term.

 ## Type Fluidity